19hours/sg-statutes/Acts/Penal Code.md

 (b)

 A, being bound by an oath to state the truth, states that he believes a certain signature to be the handwriting ofZ, when he does not believe it to be the handwriting ofZ.
-Here A states that which he knows to be false, and therefore gives false evidence.
+HereAstates that which he knows to be false, and therefore gives false evidence.

 (c)